-The set of all genes that specify an organism's traits is known as the organism'sgenome.
-The genome for a human cell consists of about 100,000 genes.
+The set of all genes that specify an organism’s traits is known as the organism’s genome.
+The genome for a human cell consists of about 20,000 genes.
 The gene composition of a living organism is its genotype.
-For a person's earlobe shape, the genotype may consist of two genes for attached earlobes, or two genes for free earlobes, or one gene for attached and one gene for free earlobes.
+For a person’s earlobe shape, the genotype may consist of two alleles for attached earlobes, or two alleles for free earlobes, or one allele for attached earlobes and one allele for free earlobes.

 The expression of the genes is referred to as the phenotype of a living thing.
 If a person has attached earlobes, the phenotype is “attached earlobes.”
 If the person has free earlobes, the phenotype is “free earlobes.”
 Even though three genotypes for earlobe shape are possible, only two phenotypes (attached earlobes and free earlobes) are possible.

 The two paired alleles in an organism’s genotype may be identical, or they may be different.
 An organism’s condition is said to be homozygous when two identical alleles are present for a particular characteristic.
 In contrast, the condition is said to be heterozygous when two different alleles are present for a particular characteristic.
 In a homozygous individual, the alleles express themselves.
 In a heterozygous individual, the alleles may interact with one another, and in many cases, only one allele is expressed.